-This block party will have children’s activities, including bounce houses, games and activities geared toward kids.
+Children’s activities, including carnival, games and activities geared toward kids.
 The whole family will enjoy live entertainment and music, a robotics/drone competition and black-owned vendors and food trucks.
 FREE.
 Drop in.

 Hook & Ladder, 3010 Minnehaha Ave, Minneapolis, MN 55406

 This family-friendly festival features live music all day as well as speakers, poets and artists and black-owned businesses and food trucks.
-FREE.
-Register in advance for the chance to win prizes during the festival.
+FREE with Registration.

 Northwest Metro Juneteenth Celebrations

-Family fun starts at 1pm with a musical entertainment, eSports, the splashpad and a vendor fair and food trucks.
-Arrive earlier to participate in Yoga and/or HIIT Fitness in the park.
+Family fun starts at 3pm with a musical entertainment, a vendor fair and food trucks.
+FREE.

 Southeast Metro Juneteenth Celebrations